Chrysalidocarpus ambanjae

-Dypsis ambanjae is a species of flowering plant in the family Arecaceae, endemic to the Madagascarian rainforests.
+Chrysalidocarpus ambanjae is a species of flowering plant in the family Arecaceae, endemic to rain forests of northwestern Madagascar.
 The last specimen was collected more than 80 years ago, and it may be extinct.

-Although originally treated under the genus Phloga in 1933, it was published under the currently accepted nomenclature in 1995.
+The species was first described as Phloga sambiranensis in 1933 by Henri Lucien Jumelle.
+In 1995 it was published under the name Dypsis ambanjae by Henk Jaap Beentje.
+In 2022 Wolf L. Eiserhardt and William John Baker placed the species in genus Chrysalidocarpus as C. ambanjae.